andrey4d/wireguard_tun2socks/README.md

-### Containers to make wireguard server through the socks5
+## This is a simple project that used  Containers to make wireguard server through the socks5
 ### wireguard -> tun2socks -> socks5
 ###